LevonGabrielyan04/dropkey/README.md

 ## How it works

+### One-time secret sharing (Sends)

 1. **Create a Send** — Give it a name, add up to 100 registered viewer names, write the secret, and choose when it expires (1 hour to 30 days).
 2. **Password protection** — If you set a password, the message is encrypted client-side with **AES-256-GCM**.
 The key is derived with **Argon2id** in a Web Worker.
 The password is stripped from the form before submission and is never sent to the server.
 3. **Share with viewers** — Only registered users whose names you listed can open the Send.
 Owners can also view their own Sends.
 4. **Decrypt in the browser** — Authorized viewers enter the shared password locally.
 Decryption runs off the main thread in a Web Worker.
 5. **Automatic expiry** — Sends are permanently deleted after their expiry time.
 A scheduled task removes expired records every 30 minutes.

+### Encrypted messenger

+1. **Start a conversation** — Open **Messages**, enter a registered user's name, and open a pairwise encrypted channel.
+2. **Identity keys** — Each user gets an **ECDH (P-256)** key pair in the browser.
+The public key is registered with the server; the private key stays local (optionally encrypted in IndexedDB for the session).
+3. **Derived conversation keys** — Messages are encrypted with **AES-256-GCM** using a per-conversation key derived via **ECDH + HKDF**.
+Both parties derive the same key independently.
+4. **Server relay only** — The server stores and relays opaque ciphertext.
+It cannot decrypt message content.
+5. **Verify your partner** — A fingerprint of the recipient's public key is shown so you can confirm you are talking to the right person.
+6. **Auto-delete** — Each conversation can be configured to delete messages after 1 hour to 30 days.
+A scheduled task purges expired messages every 30 minutes.

 ---